IOTECH-Donegal/RTK/Recipe1/readme.md

 ![](ARdu-RS232.jpg)

 I can connect this serial port back to an instrument, a logger, or back into the same laptop to use with a different piece of software.
 There are other ways to do this, but this is a simple and flexible solution.

+I configure the following in U-Centre to log on UART2.
+-